 Project Guttenberg’s public-domain version of Romeo and Juliet.
 You can

-download the file from your shell using curl
+download the file from your shell using curl, like this:

 curl -o romeo-and-juliet.txt https://www.gutenberg.org/files/1513/1513-h/1513-h.htm